svenssonjoel/lispBM/README.md

 All programming languages need a mascot, so here is the LispBM llama by [PixiLady](https://www.instagram.com/pixiladyart/).

+## Information

+From version 0.6.0 LispBM implements round-robin scheduling and is no-longer cooperatively concurrent.
+The documentation is not yet updated to reflect this change.
+If it turns out that the new approach to scheduling makes sense over time, the documentation will be updated.

 ## Documentation
  - Work in progress [LispBM language reference](./doc/lbmref.md).
  - Work in progress [LispBM programming manual](./doc/manual)